jocoder22/My-Portfolio-Website/README.md

 #### Grid-Based Layout:
 Page utilizes a grid-based layout with styles making use of the `flexbox` layout or a framework like `Bootstrap`, `Foundation`, etc.

-Using `Bootstrap` or standard `HMTL/CSS`: the rows and columns of the grid are be wrapped in an element with a `container` class.
+For `Bootstrap` or standard `HMTL/CSS`: the rows and columns of the grid are be wrapped in an element with a `container` class.

 # Responsiveness: